svaarala/duktape/doc/debugger.rst

 The debug protocol could also be a stream protocol with no request/response framing.
-This works poorly when either party may initiate messages without lockstep.
+This works poorly when either party may initiate messages without lock step.
 For example, if debug client sends a request and the target sends a notification, how can the debug client know that the bytes it receives are not a response but an unrelated notification?